vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 The three layouts mentioned above are what our example uses.
 But in the real world, you might use other layouts, or more layouts.
 It's even possible to extend the number of variables to 10 or 15, if necessary.
 It all depends on your specific use case.

-## Data storage for the actual audit transactions
+## Audit data storage

-In the last paragraph we desicussed how to store the meta data of an audit.
-For the actual audit, that is conduected, the data is stored in the table "AuditHeader" and "AuditItem".
+When an audit is performed, the data for that audit is stored in two tables: `AuditHeader` and `AuditItem`.

 - Columns TS, a time stamp that represents as the point in the time the audit was started.
 It also serves as primary key.
 - Name is the name of the audit, it refers to the same audit name as used int he meta data (e.g. CNCSA1 for our sample CNC machine)